nnaemekailoh/onprem-airgapped-k8s-platform/README.md

       - Worker nodes
     The rest can be used for the Kubernetes Worker nodes.

-    I have provided a sample Python Script for Dynamic Inventory in the code_snippet section of this repo, here [dynamic_inventory_snippet](./code_snippets/infrastructure/ansible/inventory.py)
+    I have provided a sample Python Script for Dynamic Inventory in the repo, here [dynamic_inventory_snippet](./ansible/inventory.py)

 - **Additional Kubernetes Platform Components:**
   - **Helm Charts and Manifests:**